 In general, your heating elements should wear evenly.
 It is unusual for one of your heating elements to give out way before the other one.
 If this happens, it could be a sign that you are using one half of the toaster significantly more than the other half.

-Inspect the Fuse to That Side of the Toaster
+Inspect the Fuse

 If the heating element still has plenty of conductivity, then you may need to take a look at the fuse.
 It is possible that your toaster could have two separate fuses for each half.
 Therefore, you will need to figure out if you have one fuse that powers one-half of the toaster.